dawranliou/dawranliou.com/content/about.md

 [Emacs] is my favorite development environment.
 I write about them a lot here on [my blog].

-Entering my 8th year of being a professional software developer, I want to reflect a bit about my journey so far.
-I started my career as a Java programmer writing the system software for the optical-mechanical wafer inspection stations at KLA.
-It was an excellent job for a college new grad like myself at the time.
+This is my 8th year of being a professional software developer.
+I started my career as a Java programmer writing the system software for the optical-mechanical wafer inspection tools at [KLA], a well-known company in the Semi-conductor Industry for creating high-end Process Management equipment.
+At KLA, I learned a lot about Object-Oriented Programming, Dependency Injection, the software development process, writing documentation, etc.  It was an excellent job for a college new grad as I grew a lot as a developer.
+I also started getting quite involved in software communities outside of work.
+First, it was Python and JavaScript.
+When I began to prefer Functional Programming style more, it became apparent that neither languages are good enough for me.
-At KLA, I learned a lot about Object-Oriented Programming, Dependency Injection, the software development process, and writing documentation.
-I also started getting quite involved in other software communities outside of work as my creative outlets.
-First, it was Python then JavaScript, but when I began to think more in the Functional-style Programming, it became apparent that Python isn't for me.
-And then I found my favorite language, [Clojure].
+Then I found my current favorite language, Clojure.[^1]

-After five and a half years at KLA, I joined [Kira Systems] to work with [Clojure] and [ClojureScript] full time.
-Interestingly, my first Lisp programming language was not [Clojure].
-In 2008, I was already using [AutoLISP] to generate CADs (Computer-Aided Design) for my Mechanical Design class.
-It wasn't quite like general-purpose programming, but I felt nostalgic for those parentheses when I started learning [Clojure].
+I left KLA after five and a half years, and joined [Kira Systems] to work on Clojure and [ClojureScript] full time.
+(Finally the dream came true!)
+At Kira, we've built a successful B2B SaaS product to solve contract reviewing/analysis for the Legal Tech Industry using Machine Learning.
+Though personally I don't work on our home-grown, hand-crafted, fine-tuned, artisan ML engine, I really enjoyed working with the ML researchers and learning the domain knowledge.
+This is probably one of the best perks of being a software developer - we get the opportunities to learn different domains and different industries.

-I've been a happy Clojurist for almost two years now, rocking my [Emacs] as my day-to-day programming environment.
-I have no intention to go back to do full-time work using Java, JavaScript, or Python.
+Kira was acquired by [Litera] in September, 2021.
+Litera a much bigger company than Kira, with several products to offer to the legal world.
+It'll be interesting to see how Clojure will thrive in this industry.
+And I'm excited for what's coming next!

 ## What I'm doing now {#now}